 Genetic variability among microbes is inevitable.
 Use of antimicrobial drugs eventually selects for survival of strains that are capable of resisting them.

-In many cases, resistant bacterial strains have acquired genes that are encoded on plasmids or transposons and that enable the microorganisms to synthesize enzymes that
+Emergence of antimicrobial resistance may be due to spontaneous mutation of chromosomal genes.
+In many cases, resistant bacterial strains have acquired mobile genetic elements from other microorganisms.
+These elements are encoded on plasmids or transposons and enable the microorganisms to synthesize enzymes that

 Primary immune deficiencies are genetic in origin; > 100 primary immune deficiency states have been described.
 Most primary immune deficiencies are recognized during infancy; however, up to 40% are recognized during adolescence or adulthood.